 -In a medium saucepan over medium heat, melt butter.

-syrup and salt.
+-Stir in brown sugar, corn syrup and salt.
 Bring to a boil, stirring constantly.

 -Boil without stirring 4 minutes.